-CO35 Low Level Waste Repository, near Drigg (treatment/management/storage/disposal): The principal reason in favour of safeguarding this site, is to concentrate management capacity on an existing site rather than exposing other localities to similar issues, but recognising that if the facility ceases to accept LLW for storage after 2018 (as per the current planning permission), then any material in storage at that time would have to be relocated to an alternative location.
-The assessment expects that the existing mitigation measures will persist while the site continues to accept waste for storage (or for future disposal), though further clarification is necessary of the risk of impact on adjacent Natura 2000 designations immediately to the west, and of any additional measures that will be warranted.
+Repository, CO35 Low Waste Level near Drigg (treatment/management/storage/disposal): The principal reason in favour of safeguarding this site, is to concentrate management capacity on an existing site rather than exposing other localities to similar issues.
+The assessment expects that the existing mitigation measures will persist, though further clarification is necessary of the risk of impact on adjacent Natura 2000 designations immediately to the west, and of any additional measures that will be warranted.
 It also anticipates that the very small area of the site at medium or high flood risk is part of the buffering zone around the edge and that future storage or disposal areas are sufficiently distant from it and protected by existing, viable flood defences.

-The LLW Repository is currently the principal facility in the UK receiving such wastes although less than a quarter of deposits originate within the county.
-The proposal to safeguard extended and possibly increased storage/disposal capacity reflects a national need, which is supportable if the material sent to the site cannot be managed at or close to source.
+The Low Level Waste Repository is currently the principal facility in the UK receiving such wastes although less than a quarter of deposits originate within the county.
+The proposal to safeguard increased storage/disposal capacity reflects a national need, which is supportable if the material sent to the site cannot be managed at or close to source.

-CO36 Land within Sellafield (treatment/management/storage/disposal): This is a very sustainable allocation, as it would result in wastes being managed or disposed at source, obviating the need to use road or rail to transport them to the a suitable facility, and any risks and impacts that would arise as a result.
-Compared to allocation CO35, this proposal would accommodate further civil nuclear waste development within the existing complex, limiting the likelihood that it would generate incremental impacts and preventing the extension of risks and impacts to new locations.
+CO36 Land within Sellafield (treatment/management/storage/disposal): This is a very sustainable allocation, as it would result in wastes being managed or disposed at source, obviating the need to use road or rail to transport them to a suitable facility, and any risks and impacts that would arise as a result.
+This proposal would accommodate further civil nuclear waste development within the existing complex, limiting the likelihood that it would generate incremental impacts and preventing the extension of risks and impacts to new locations.
 The principal adverse impacts are potentially on habitats supporting protected species within the site (though there is a risk if pollution were to travel down the River Calder, to species passing up the River Ehen to an SAC), and the need to ensure the integrity of storage or disposal areas.